 At home I found myself in a monotonous cycle of work, emotional and physical absence and lack of identity.
 The thought of discovering a new plane, and in turn potentially discovering myself, manifested into a reality – somewhat.
 I knew I had to go somewhere, anywhere, and it had to be soon.

 When I travel there’s always someone to meet on the other side and I treat this much like a safety blanket, one I didn’t have this time around.
-When I was presented with the opportunity to travel to Israel I thought it was an intriguing prospect, and also something any previous and current medieval history student (or otherwise) should experience at some point.
-I almost booked a month long trip but decided 3 weeks would be enough time for me to possibly make friends and see what I wanted to see.
-I managed to bat away the anxieties I felt before leaving my town and told very few people (I love a good Irish exit) as I figured it would make it easier not to discuss the journey I was about to take – alone – and to more or less enter emotional autopilot from the moment I left the Luton runway.
+When I was presented with the opportunity to travel to a different country for a month I thought it was an intriguing prospect, and also something any history student (or otherwise) should experience at some point.
+I managed to bat away the anxieties I felt before leaving my town and told very few people as I figured it would make it easier not to discuss the journey I was about to take – alone – and to more or less enter emotional autopilot from the moment I left the Luton runway.

 Overthinking too much?
 Maybe.